ycpcs/cs360-spring2024/lectures/lecture07.md

 *BUILD-MAX-HEAP()*

-Using MAX-HEAPIFY() we can construct a max-heap by starting with the last node that has children (which occurs at *A.length*/2) and iterating back to the root calling MAX-HEAPIFY() for each node which ensures that the max-heap property will be maintained at each step for all evaluated nodes.
+Using MAX-HEAPIFY() we can construct a max-heap by starting with the last node that has children (which occurs at *n*/2) and iterating back to the root calling MAX-HEAPIFY() for each node which ensures that the max-heap property will be maintained at each step for all evaluated nodes.
 The pseudocode for the routine is

-    BUILD-MAX-HEAP(A)
+    BUILD-MAX-HEAP(A, n)
-    1  A.heapsize = A.length
+    1  A.heapsize = n
-    2  for i = A.length/2 downto 1
+    2  for i = ⌊n/2⌋ downto 1
     3     MAX-HEAPIFY(A,i)

 Thus since there are O(*n*) nodes with O(lg *n*) time for MAX-HEAPIFY() an upper bound for the total run time of BUILD-MAX-HEAP is